-See the Grand Canyon from a different angle at Grand Canyon west.
-Owned and operated by the Hualapai tribe, Grand west offers unparalleled panoramic views of the grand canyon’s west rim from hiking and biking trails, river rafting, and the famous skywalk.
-Whether you’re looking down into the canyon through the clear flooring of the gravity defying skywalk or looking up at the cliff tops from a raft below, the view is always spectacular.
+See the Grand Canyon from a different angle at Grand Canyon West.
+Owned and operated by the Hualapai Tribe (pronounced Wal-lah-pie), Grand Canyon West offers unparalleled panoramic views of the canyon’s west rim from hiking and biking trails, river rafting, a zip line and the famous skywalk.
+Whether you're looking down into the canyon through the glass floor of the gravity-defying skywalk or looking up at the cliff tops from a raft below, the view is always spectacular.

-Perhaps the best way to experience the Grand Canyon is on the Skywalk.
-A glass, horseshoe-shaped bridge 4,000 feet above the canyon’s riverbed, Skywalk offers visitors a bird’s eye view of the Grand Canyon where you can truly appreciate its many layers of geological intrigue.
+Perhaps the best way to experience the Grand Canyon is on the Skywalk, a glass, horseshoe-shaped bridge 4,000 feet above the canyon's riverbed that offers visitors a bird's eye view of the Grand Canyon.
 Another way to see the canyon from up above is via a helicopter tour.
 Start high above for an expansive view as far as the eye can see and then sink into the canyon to soar between the sculpted walls.

-Those looking to splash down into the Colorado River need only look to Hualapai River Runners for one day white water adventures.
-For the full experience by land and water, sign up for a flight and river tour combo package, which include helicopter tours and river cruises on pontoon boats.
+Those looking to splash down into the Colorado River need only look to Hualapai River Runners for one-day white water adventures.
+For the full experience by land and water, sign up for a flight-and river-tour combo package, which includes helicopter tours and river cruises on pontoon boats.

 Want a taste of the Wild West?
 Hualapai Ranch delivers with cowboy activities in a dude ranch setting.
 Take trail rides and listen to cowboy tales by the campfire while roasting s'mores.
 Accommodations include cozy cabins decorated in Southwestern fashion and delicious cowboy cuisine.